treolabs/treopim/docs/en/user-guide/catalogs.md

 With the help of catalogs you can create as many versions of your products as you need, preserving the ability to modify your data within your company exclusively and not worrying about possible changes made by your suppliers during the data transfer.

 The catalog structure can be different for each user, based on their needs.
-For instance, catalogs can be used to segment your range of products for further export of the product data to certain channels, as well as to store historical information about your products (e.g. "Winter jackets 2019" and "Winter jackets 2020").
+For instance, catalogs can be used to segment your range of products for further [export](./export-core.md) of the product data to certain channels, as well as to store historical information about your products (e.g. "Winter jackets 2019" and "Winter jackets 2020").

 The multi-catalog function is beneficial both for manufacturers, wholesalers, and retailers due to its ability to meet all their specific needs and requirements.
 For instance, manufacturers can easily enlarge/shorten their range of products on the basis of their already existing catalog(s).
 At the same time, wholesalers or retailers get a powerful tool to organize and systematize all the product information collected from different sources into one proper master catalog (and then create as many versions of it as needed) in a very flexible manner.
-There is no need to spend much time on creating a brand new catalog from scratch – just edit what you already have with the help of the TreoPim multi-catalog feature!
+There is no need to spend much time on creating a brand new catalog from scratch – just edit what you already have with the help of the TreoPIM multi-catalog feature!

 ## Catalog Fields